Table of contents for week of December 17, 2004

 Chip Young rounds up the year's best names in sports.

 Atlantic Monthly senior editor Jack Beatty has gathered some of the best political reporting in American history for a volume entitled Pols: Great Writers on American Politicians from Bryan to Reagan.
 Beatty talks to our Dan Kennedy.

 Phillipe & Jorge's Cool, Cool World: Party at Taricani's!

 Out There: Oh, baby

 Savage Love: Doctor's orders

 Plus, this just in:

-Obviously one wasn't enough, because now Rufus Wainwright is dropping Want Two.
+Apparently one wasn't enough for Rufus Wainwright, who now drops Want Two.
 He chats with our Mac Randall.